 One thing to be wary of when choosing colours is not thinking ahead.
 Trends come and go.
 Rendering a house is a big undertaking, and most Weber renders have a potential design life of 25 years, so you’ll want to make sure you pick a colour that stands the test of time.

 Weber renders have hydrophobic qualities, meaning that they don’t allow water droplets to collect on the building’s exterior.
 They are also weather resistant, resulting in the render holding its colour much better than other facade solutions.

 Some people avoid white because they deem it to be ‘too bright’, but Weber’s cementitious renders offer a less potent and more refined finish due to its texture.
 However, if brighter and bolder is your taste, Weber’s high performance synthetic coatings are a good way to go.
 Whether it’s weberplast TF, webersil TF, or webersil P, each of them adds a vigorous finish to a selection of modern base coat renders.

-And if white is not to your taste, Weber has a palette of 160 colours to choose from.
+And if white is not to your taste, Weber has a palette of over 100 colours to choose from.

 Fancy mixing it up?

 There’s no rule to say that you can only use one colour.

 For example, if you wanted to highlight a particular part of your home then why not go with a strong contrast colour?
 Or perhaps you’d like to emphasise the shape of the property and its corners?
 If so, a slightly lighter shade than the main render colour might work well in this type of situation.

 You could also complement the render finish with other materials to complete the look of your home.
 Using a combination of alternative materials can offer great visual appeal and help contemporary homes look more inviting.
 You could use metal cladding, timber, or perhaps feature a panel of brickwork or stone.
 You could even add an ashlar or quoin feature.
 Whichever you choose, each provides the opportunity to enrich a simple exterior along with your chosen render colour.